microsoft/MSLab/Scenarios/S2D Tools/Get-SDDCDiagnosticInfo/readme.md

 ![](/Scenarios/S2D%20Tools/Get-SDDCDiagnosticInfo/Screenshots/ExpandedZip.png)

 The only thing we need is having PrivateCloud.DiagnosticInfo folder in our PowerShell modules folder inside program files and import.
-So let's copy it.
+So let's copy it and import.

 ````PowerShell
 #Copy Module